 Then there’s the type of debt that only holds you back from your goals and prevents you from building wealth.
-Consumer debt like credit cards, auto loans, student loans, personal loans, and payday loans typically have high interest rates and will undermine your efforts to achieve financial freedom.
+Credit card debt, auto loan costs, student loans, long-term loans, and payday loans typically have high interest rates and will undermine your efforts to achieve financial freedom.

 One of the most important SMART goals you can set is to pay off your high-interest debt.
 Come up with your own plan to pay it off quickly.
 Set a deadline, get a second job, cut out unnecessary expenses, and get laser-focused on eliminating your debt.